Last updated on February 27, 2026.

 Apply Now

-The Advanced Education Program in Orthodontics is a 26-month graduate program leading to a certificate and optional master of science degree.
+The Advanced Education Program in Orthodontics is a 26-month graduate program leading to a certificate and master of science degree.

 Courses in the first year provide the student with the scientific knowledge, biomechanical principles and orthodontic techniques required to diagnose, plan treatment and correct routine and complex malocclusions of growing and skeletally mature patients.
 Topics include: growth and development, diagnosis and treatment planning, cephalometrics and radiology, biomechanics and appliance design, dentofacial orthognathic surgery, clinical photography, current and classical literature review and orthodontic treatment/case management.